-Now that you know the registration process, we’ll need to discuss when issuers can avoid it.
-Registering securities with the SEC is a lengthy and costly endeavor.
+Now that you understand the registration process, the next step is knowing when an issuer can avoid it.
+Registering securities with the SEC can be lengthy and expensive.

 Government securities

 US Government and all municipal (state and local government) securities are exempt from registration.
-The regulators assume our government can be trusted to avoid fraud when offering securities to investors.
+Regulators generally assume government issuers can be trusted to avoid fraud when offering securities to investors.

 As a reminder, here are the most commonly cited government securities: